 The whimsical illustrations by very talented illustrator Gabi Swiatkowska make this seemingly complex book interesting for even little kids.

-May 15 – A Day at the Police Station, Richard Scarry (Police Officers Memorial Day)
+A Day at the Police Station, Richard Scarry (May 15th is also Police Officers Memorial Day)

 Bridget is in tears.
 Her father, Sergeant Murphy, is supposed to take her to the amusement park, but another officer is sick, and he has to work her shift.
 Bridget says, “I don’t like that you’re a police officer.
 You’re always on duty!”
 What’s worse Bridget’s mom has to work, too, so Bridget has to go to the police station with Dad.